Skip to content

 Remote CLI Server Centralized architecture Provide CLI Server Address only • GitHub Copilot subscription

-• GitHub Copilot CLI installed (npm install -g @github/copilot)
+• GitHub Copilot CLI installed on the server (npm install -g @github/copilot)

 • Completed authentication (copilot auth login)